Taliban take over Afghanistan: What we know and what’s next

 The Taliban say they want to form an “inclusive, Islamic government” with other factions.
 They are holding negotiations with senior politicians, including leaders in the former government.

-They have pledged to enforce Islamic law but say they will provide a secure environment for the return of normal life after decades of war.
+They have pledged to enforce Islamic law but encouraged women to join their government and say they will provide a secure environment for the return of normal life after decades of war.

 But many Afghans distrust the Taliban and fear that their rule will be violent and oppressive.
-One sign that worries people is that they want to rename the country the Islamic Emirate of Afghanistan, which is what they called it the last time they ruled.
+Afghans are also concerned about the breakdown of security after thousands of prisoners were freed and security forces melted away in the face of the Taliban advance.

 ———